ninelocks/Shared-Fail2Ban/README.md

 ### The notes for their original project are

+Shared Fail2Ban

+## Project Outline

 This project aims to enable [Fail2Ban](https://www.fail2ban.org/) instances on individual systems to push the ban information of each jail to a central database allowing other systems to pull the bans to their own system.

 **Example:** This would then mean if Alice and Bob both share their bans and Charlie was locked out from Alice's system for too many incorrect details, Charlie would then be banned from Bob's system.

+By default systems will only be provided a list of bans that do not originate from themselves, for instance, Alice will not be given their own ban list back; however if Bob bans the same address at the same time (for example, a automated simultaneous attack) then Alice will be given the same address back as Bob banned it too.

 Fail2Ban Filters can still be applied meaning the sharing method is as robust as a standard Fail2Ban deployment.